Milford Colony, Montana

 Milford Colony is a Hutterite community and census-designated place (CDP) in Lewis and Clark County, Montana, United States.
 It is in the northeast part of the county, along U.S. Route 287, 15 mi southeast of Augusta and 24 mi north of Interstate 15 near Wolf Creek.

 The community is in the valley of Flat Creek, an east-flowing tributary of the Dearborn River, which runs southeast to the Missouri River.

 Milford Colony was first listed as a CDP prior to the 2020 census.

 Demographics

+Education

+The respective school districts are Auchard Creek Elementary School District and Augusta High School District.